gab-clstn/automated-image-processing/README.md

 ### 5. Edge Thickening
 Enhances detected edges by increasing their thickness, making them more prominent and easier to visualize.

-All processed images are automatically saved in the `output/` directory.

 ---

 ## Continuous Integration (CI) Pipeline